 Are you thinking about booking an appointment with us?
-We are currently offering most sessions remotely by telephone or video call but some of our counsellors are returning to the office to deliver face to face sessions as well.
-If you are not sure which mode of counselling would work best for you, this article should help you to decide.
+We offer both face to face and remote sessions.
+If you are not sure which mode of counselling would work best for you, this article may help you to decide.

 Remote counselling (via telephone or video call)